spartucus/nistp256-cairo/README.md

 A cairo implementation of NIST P-256.

 ## implementation notes
+### Outsourcing computing
+we use python to compute the complex field computing, and verify the correctness in cairo

 ### Montgomery Reduction
 Montgomery reduction is a technique which allows efficient implementation of modular multiplication.